-The Jewish Cemetery in Charlestown, Nevis is truly a unique heritage site.
+The Jewish Cemetery in Charlestown, Nevis is a truly unique heritage site.
 Within its current boundaries are the remains of numerous Jewish graves dating to the 17th and 18th centuries.
-There are 19 marked burials, and previous archaeological work suggesting as many as 44 additional, unmarked burials may be present at the site.
+There are 19 marked burials, and previous archaeological work suggests that as many as 44 additional unmarked burials may be present at the site.
 In partnership with the Nevis Historical and Conservation Society (NHCS) and researchers from the University of Florida, DHI has constructed a virtual version of the site to help share this valuable heritage resource with a wider audience.
 Our project began during the summer of 2015 when we mapped the site using a mix of digital and traditional surveying methods.
 This included the use of a digital total station to crate an accurate 3D map of the site.